mikomatyk/songbook/README.md

 ## Author

-Unless explicitly stated otherwise, I am not the author of the song lyrics presented here and do not claim any copyright over them.
-Any other content in this repository that may be a subject to licensing was prepared and [UNLICENSED][98] by [Mikołaj Bartnicki][99].
+Unless explicitly stated otherwise, I am not the author of the songs presented here and do not claim any copyright over them.
+Any other content in this repository that may be a subject to licensing was prepared and [unlicensed][98] by [Mikołaj Bartnicki][99].

 [98]:UNLICENSE
 [99]:mailto:mikolaj@bartnicki.org